BrasumWasTaken/computer-class/calcu-haters/readme.txt

 That said however, there is still some stuff that made the cut, namely the profile system.
 I managed to get the framework implimented, however it lacks a way to modify it outside just opening the file in Notepad, but I still consider that half points.

+Running the thing is pretty simple, and it should just launch from running main.py.